Career Transition Award in Clinical/Translational Research

 - Support of department chair

-Preference will be given to graduates of programs sponsored by the Mayo Clinic clinical and translational research training programs (certificate, master's, and K12 and KL2 programs).
-Awardees will be notified by April 1, 2013.
+Preference will be given to graduates of programs sponsored by the Mayo Clinic clinical and translational research training programs ( K12 and KL2 programs).
+Awardees will be notified by May 29, 2015.